Yakima Transit: Background and early years

 1907, the city of Yakima's public transportation service originated with the advent of a streetcar system.
 The first transit service was operated by the Yakima Valley Transportation Company (YVT).
 The first motorized buses were introduced in 1924 as a supplement to the streetcar routes.
 The city's electric streetcar service was discontinued in 1947 when the services offered switched to an all-bus system.
 A private transportation company took over operation of the bus system from YVT in 1957.
 The private firm quit operation in 1966, and for four months there were no public transportation services in the city of Yakima.
 The citizens of Yakima then voted to approve the state's first household tax in the fall of 1966 to financially support their public transit system.
 Public transit service was re-established under contract with a private transportation management firm, and the transit system was named Yakima City Lines.
 In October 1970, the City purchased the assets of the financially troubled private transportation management firm and continued transit operations ever since as a City-owned and operated public transit system.
 The system was renamed Yakima Transit in December 1978.
 In November 1980, Yakima citizens approved a 0.3 of 1% sales tax that replaced the City's household tax as the method of financial support for the transit system.

 General

 Yakima Transit provides ADA paratransit, fixed-route, vanpool, and commuter services.

 Ridership varies from 1.2 million to 1.5 million bus riders per year.
 Major amenities of the agency include four park & ride lots and a central terminal that can accommodate eight buses simultaneously.

 All the buses are tracked using GPS.
 Wireless access is also available on each bus.
 Each bus has between 4-8 cameras on board for your protection, as well as live video feed.
 Yakima Transit has automated ADA stop announcers on each bus.

 Transit services are not available on nationally recognized holidays, but otherwise operates Mon-Sun.

 Rates

-Single ticket fares as of March 10, 2013:
+Single ticket fares as of March 2023:

 Adult single tickets $1.00 - monthly $25.

-Youth single tickets $0.75 - monthly $18.